ARTbio/GalaxyKickStart/README.md

 The installation of postgresql might fail due to non-standard locale settings that can be propagated by ssh (found on ubuntu systems).
 If you are using Ubuntu on your ansible machine, make sure that you deactivate `SendEnv LANG LC_*` in /etc/ssh_config.

-Alternatively, execute the file https://gist.github.com/fabiorjvieira/8672f445baf887eb5318 on the target machine and re-execute the Galaxy installation procedure.
-It will configure the language environment variables and reinstall postgresql.

 #Important variables
-The two playbooks have some parameters those default values can be modified by using ansible-playbook parameter "-e" (see https://docs.ansible.com/ansible/playbooks_variables.html#passing-variables-on-the-command-line).

-For galaxy.yml, the parameters are:
-- INSTALL_HOSTNAME - The public network address (IP or full domain name) where the galaxy server will be installed.
+The files ansible-artimed/hosts contains various important variables and the respective default values, so you can change it as necessary.
+Here we list the function of each one of them by the order of apperence:
+- ansible_ssh_user - The login name used to access the target host.
+- ansible_ssh_private_key_file - The ssh private key used to access the target host.
+- install_galaxy - True for install a Galaxy instance.
+- install_tools - True for install the NGS tools.
+- run_dm - True for run the data manager procedure.
-- GALAXY_USER - The Operating System user name for galaxy process.
+- galaxy_user_name - The Operating System user name for galaxy process.
-- GALAXY_ADMIN - The admin galaxy user.
+- galaxy_server_dir - The home of Operating System user for galaxy process.
-- FTP_PORT - The ftp port for the proftpd service.
+- galaxy_admin - The admin galaxy user.
-- GALAXY_KEY - The api key for tool installation.
+- galaxy_api - The api key for tool installation.
+- galaxy_tools - The files that constants the list of tools to be installed.
+- galaxy_data_managers - The reference genomes and indexes to be load and build.
-- GALAXY_DATA - The persistent directory where the galaxy config and database directories will be installed or will be recovered (still in dev).
+- galaxy_data - The persistent directory where the galaxy config and database directories will be installed or will be recovered.
-- GALAXY_DATABASE - The persistent directory where postgresql will be installed or will be recovered (still in dev).
+- galaxy_database - The persistent directory where postgresql will be installed or will be recovered.
-- GALAXY_DB_CONN - Connection string for galaxy-postgresql.
+- galaxy_db - Connection string for galaxy-postgresql.
-- GALAXY_TOOLS - The file that constants the list of tools to be installed (see file https://github.com/ARTbio/ansible-artimed/blob/master/roles/artimed_extras/files/artimed_tool_list.yaml).
-- INSTALL_GALAXY - Installs galaxy if True.
-- INSTALL_TOOLS - Installs galaxy tools if True.

-#Format of the galaxy tools list
-The file https://github.com/ARTbio/ansible-artimed/blob/master/roles/artimed_extras/files/artimed_tool_list.yaml contains a default list of NGS tools.
-If you want change it or do your own list, please see the file https://github.com/galaxyproject/ansible-galaxy-tools/blob/master/files/tool_list.yaml.sample.